Convergence of normalized Betti numbers in nonpositive curvature: Introduction

 Informally, the relationship with testability is that if we fix $R>0$ and take $n,m >>0$, convergence says the measures associated to the two complexes $K_n,K_m$ will be close.
 So by the definition of the topology on $\mathcal K$, we will have that for large $R$, the distribution of randomly sampled $R$-balls in $K_n$ will be almost the same as that in $K_m$, so having a way to accurately guess the normalized Betti numbers from these (nearly identical) data sets means that the normalized Betti numbers of $K_n$ and $K_m$ must be close.

 Recently, a number of authors, see e.g.\ \cite{Abertgrowth,Abertunimodular,biringer2017ends,Bowencheeger,Namazidistributional}, have studied the analogous version of BS-convergence for Riemannian manifolds.
-Adopting the language of \cite{Abertunimodular},'s set endowed with the topology of pointed smooth convergence.
+Adopting the language of \cite{Abertunimodular}, set endowed with the topology of pointed smooth convergence.
 See \S \ref{smoothtop}.
-A finite volume manifold $M$ induces a finite measure $\mu_M$ on $\mathcal M$, by pushing forward the Riemannian measure on $M$ via the map $p \mapsto [(M,p)]$, and we say that a sequence $(M_n)$ \emph{Benjamini-Schramm (BS) converges} if the measures $\mu_{M_n}/\vol(M_n)$ weakly converge to some probability measure.
+Here and below, Riemannian manifolds are always assumed to be connected and complete.
+Really, all of the results below hold for disconnected manifolds, just as Theorem \ref{elek} applies to disconnected complexes, but it seems unnecessarily confusing to continue working in this generality.

-The Riemannian analogue of Theorem \ref{elek} is not true, since if no geometric constraints are imposed, we can pack as much homology as desired into a part of a manifold with negligible volume.
+A finite volume (connected, complete) Riemannian manifold $M$ induces a finite measure $\mu_M$ on $\mathcal M$, by pushing forward the Riemannian measure on $M$ via the map $p \mapsto [(M,p)]$, and we say that a sequence $(M_n)$ \emph{Benjamini-Schramm (BS) converges} if the measures $\mu_{M_n}/\vol(M_n)$ weakly converge to some probability measure.
+In full generality, the Riemannian analogue of Theorem \ref{elek} is not true, since if no geometric constraints are imposed, we can pack as much homology as desired into a part of a manifold with negligible volume.
 For example: connect sum a small volume genus $g(n)$ surface, say with volume $1$, somewhere on a round radius-$n$ sphere.
 The resulting surfaces will BS-converge to an atomic measure on the single point $[(\BR^2,p)] \in \mathcal M$, where $p\in \BR^2$ is any basepoint.
 But by choosing $g(n)$ appropriately, we can make the first Betti numbers whatever we like.

-In this example, the real problem is injectivity radius.
+In the above example, the real problem is injectivity radius.
 For a Riemannian manifold $M$ and a point $x \in M$ we denote the injectivity radius of $M$ at $x$ by $\inj_M (x)$.
 Given $\epsilon>0$, the {\it $\epsilon$-thick part} and the {\it $\epsilon$-thin part} of $M$ are

 One says that $M$ is \emph{$\epsilon$-thick} if $M=M_{\geq \epsilon}$.
 Now, under geometric constraints like curvature bounds, there is a standard way to model an $\epsilon$-thick manifold $M$ by a simplicial complex $K(M)$ with comparable volume and bounded degree: one selects an $\epsilon$-net $S$ in $M$, and lets $N(S)$ be the nerve of the covering of $M$ by $\epsilon$-balls.
 One can then show: